matheusd/dcrlnd/docs/grpc/python.md

 ### Imports and Client

-Every time you use Python gRPC, you will have to import the generated rpc modules and set up a channel and stub to your connect to your `lnd` node:
+Every time you use Python gRPC, you will have to import the generated rpc modules and set up a channel and stub to your connect to your `lnd` node.

+Note that when an IP address is used to connect to the node (e.g. 192.168.1.21 instead of localhost) you need to add `--tlsextraip=192.168.1.21` to your `lnd` configuration and re-generate the certificate (delete tls.cert and tls.key and restart lnd).

 ```python
 import lightning_pb2 as ln